daytonaio/backstage-plugins/README.md

 #### Configuration

-The Daytona module configuration will be under auth in app-config.yaml:
+To configure the Daytona module, add the following configuration under the `auth` section in your `app-config.yaml` file:

 ```yaml
 auth: